Dolores del Río: 1925–1929: Silent film stardom

-The film director Raoul Walsh called del Río to cast her in the war film What Price Glory?
-(1926 again).
+In 1926, the filmmaker Raoul Walsh called del Río to cast her in the war film What Price Glory?.
 The film was a commercial success, becoming the second highest-grossing title of the year, grossing nearly $2 million in the United States alone.
 That same year, thanks to the remarkable progress in her career, she was selected as one of the WAMPAS Baby Stars of 1926, along with fellow newcomers Joan Crawford, Mary Astor, Janet Gaynor, Fay Wray and others.

-In 1927, del Río and Carewe were hired by United Artists for the film Resurrection (1927), based on the novel by Leo Tolstoy.
-Del Río was selected as the heroine and Rod La Rocque starred as leading man.
-Due to the success of the film, Fox Film quickly began shooting The Loves of Carmen with del Río and Victor McLaglen in the main roles.
-The film was also directed by Raoul Walsh.
-Fox Film also called her to star in the film No Other Woman (1928), directed by Lou Tellegen.
+In 1927, United Artists became interested in del Río's career and signed a contract with her and Carewe.
+Under the production of the studio, the film Resurrection (1927), was filmed.
+Rod La Rocque was chosen to play her co-star.
+Due to the success of the film, del Río quickly began shooting The Loves of Carmen, again directed by Raoul Walsh.

+In 1928, del Río filmed No Other Woman (1928), directed by Lou Tellegen.
 When actress Renée Adorée began to show symptoms of tuberculosis, del Río was selected for the lead role of the MGM film The Trail of '98, directed by Clarence Brown.
 The film was a huge success and brought favorable reviews from critics.
 Also in 1928, she was hired again by United Artists for the third film version of the successful novel Ramona, directed again by Carewe.
 The success of the film was helped by the same name musical theme, written by L. Wolfe Gilbert and recorded by del Río.
-Ramona was the first United Artists film with synchronized sound.
+Ramona was the first United Artists film with synchronized sound and it is also one of the first Hollywood films to feature a soundtrack.

 In late 1928, Hollywood was concerned with the conversion to sound films.
 On 29 March, at Mary Pickford's bungalow, United Artists brought together Pickford, del Río, Douglas Fairbanks, Charles Chaplin, Norma Talmadge, Gloria Swanson, John Barrymore, and D. W. Griffith to speak on the radio show The Dodge Brothers Hour to prove they could meet the challenge of talking movies.
-Del Río surprised the audience by singing "Ramona" proving to be an actress with skills for sound cinema.
+Del Río surprised the audience by singing ‘Ramona’ proving to be an actress with the skills needed for sound cinema.